 Anyway, I just wonder if most people are not in a similar position: they’re not exactly happy with their looks, but their unhappiness is not something they think about that much.

 In the book Woolf goes on about how her colleagues are always talking about diets and how many calories there are in stuff, but then she is a journalist in London, and a journalist who reviews new beauty treatments and exercise regimes at that.
 It’s hardly representative.
 I’ve had colleagues like that, and I know people who are acting a bit obsessed right now, but they’re unusual enough to be noticeable, not the norm.

 And while I totally agree that there’s pressure on women to look ‘good’, I’m not sure I see that much pressure to have specific beauty treatments as is argued in the book.
-Some women I know get their nails done every fortnight, some have expensive highlights, some wear designer clothes, some are constantly getting new stuff from h&m.
+Some women I know get their nails done every fortnight, some have expensive highlights of their russian blonde hair extensions, some wear designer clothes, some are constantly getting new stuff from h&m.
 Some have botox (presumably), some are on punishing personal trainer exercise plans.
 People are definitely investing time and money into their appearance, sometimes more than they should/can afford, but I don’t think there’s any expectation to have everything, certainly not outwith the beauty journalist world.
 As long as you look acceptable, you get to pick and choose your beauty work, right?

 And that thing about teenage boys/young men not knowing that women have pubic hair, that’s not actually true, is it?
 Surely?
 And the cosmetic surgery on vaginas?
 How would you even know what your own ladybits look like?
 It’s not like you can see them by accident, you’d have to go looking.

 I don’t know though, maybe I’m just lucky to be old enough and to have escaped into monogamy before all the beauty stuff got out of hand.
 I’d be interested in hearing from younger readers!